StevenOosterbeek/hadoop/README.md

 # Hadoop
-Analyzing big data with Hadoop, Pig and Hive.
-Developed for a school project
+Analyzing big data with Hadoop, Pig and Hive - developed for a school project.